-- 7. CHANGE CONTROL.
+- a.
+NNSA managers assigned safety management functions, responsibilities, or authorities in this SD must develop implementing procedures for their assigned safety management functions.
+It is recommended that organizations with multiprogram secretarial missions establish memoranda of agreement (MOAs) with delegation listings included as needed. - b.
 When organizations reorganize or responsibilities change that affect this SD, the Office of Safety, Infrastructure and Operations (NA-50) must be notified by the affected organization.
-The affected organization must work with the Policy Division (NA-MB-22) and NA-50 to prepare the required page change documents to update this SD, in accordance with NNSA SD 251.1, Directives Management, or successor directive. - 8.
-REQUIREMENTS.
-NNSA managers assigned safety management functions, responsibilities, or authorities in this SD must develop implementing processes or procedures for their assigned safety management functions.
-It is recommended that organizations with multi-program secretarial missions establish memoranda of agreement (MOAs) with delegation listings included as needed.
+The affected organization must work with the Office of Policy and Strategic Planning (NA-1.1) and NA-50 to prepare the required page change documents to update this SD, in accordance with NNSA SD 251.1, Directives Management, or successor directive.

-9. RESPONSIBILITIES.
+8. RESPONSIBILITIES.

 a.
 Administrator.
-The Administrator has authority over, and is responsible for, all programs and activities within NNSA.

-The Administrator is responsible for safety management and its implementation in NNSA and monitors delegated authorities through this SD.
+The Administrator has authority over all programs and activities within NNSA and is responsible for safety management and its implementation in NNSA.